mosip/documentation/docs/partner-management-portal.md

 ![](_images/pms-auth-policy.png)

-### To create an Auth policy
+### Create an Auth policy

   1. Click **Auth Policy -> Create Policy**.
   2. Add the Name and Description.
-  3. From the dropdown, select the Policy Group.
+  3. From the dropdown, select the Policy group.
   4. Add the Policies Data.
   5. Click **Save**.